jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Yet, Charles never had this lesson.
 In fact, he didn't have any lessons.
 No speech therapy to learn "turtle talk."
 No field trips to practice ordering a pizza with professional guidance.
 No fourth-grade teacher to give him winks to remember to breathe.

 Charles' gremlin didn't even have a name like "speech impediment."
-Think, doctors in his day prescribed blood-sucking leeches as medicine.
+In his day, doctors prescribed blood-sucking leeches as medicine.
 Like everyone, Charles was all alone trying to make sense of Nature's gremlins of diseases, infections, viruses, and speech impediments.

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
-I feel for him when I picture a young kind watching the party from afar, too afraid to join in.
+I feel for him when I picture a him watching the party from afar, too afraid to join in.
+You can watch [The King's Speech](https://en.wikipedia.org/wiki/The_King%27s_Speech) to see all this in a movie.

-Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
+Even when fighting for 16 years to defend his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 He was a king, all alone.

 And now, Charles, God's King, was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."

 This was a watershed moment in modern human history.
 For the first time, the people weren't replacing one king for another.
 They were killing the king and replacing him with themselves.
 The people would control all the levers of people and be their own player god!

 This was a total shock to Charles.
 It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king, isn't the king.
 There was no rule to reference, no justification to use.
-The ruling philosophy is the Matrix, and the Matrix is supposed to keep everyone in line.
-But all of a sudden, some people were waking up and calling the Matrix a lie.
+The ruling philosophy is the matrix, and the matrix is supposed to keep everyone in line.
+But all of a sudden, some people were waking up and calling the matrix a lie.

 A noble lie perhaps, but still a lie.
-And Charles couldn't make any sense of it.
+Charles couldn't make any sense of the people's point of view.

-He was devoted to his father, his Faith, and his conscience.
+Charles was devoted to his father, his Faith, and his conscience.
 Being a king was his responsibility, and he thus must defend his country and its holy rulebook.
 So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.

 The judge said, "the people."
 And dropped his gavel.
 Charles was astounded.

 The king's next chance to talk sense into these misguided madmen would be at his own chopping block.

 ![Whitehall](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
 Charles walked through here to a scaffold and his chopping block.
 On the ceiling is a painting commissioned by his father, King James, which shows him being escorted to Heaven by angels.
 Charles was raised his entire life to be a divine king.
-Could you see outside the divine rights of nobles if you were him?_
+Could you see outside the matrix and its divine rights of nobles if you were him?_

 ## Charles Speaks

-Charles' last time to speak, was at his own chopping block.
+Charles' last chance to justify himself, was at his own chopping block.

 Forget about the ringing bell of a claims department.
 Imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.

 I can't explain how anxious he would have been.
-I know he feared the emotional pain of silence far more than death.
+I know he feared the emotional pain of ~~silence~~ quiet far more than death.

  ![Charles Speaks](/img\diagrams\techvolution-charles-speaks.jpg)